 If you require further assistance, please send us an email.

 Insurance and responsibility

-At the time of filling the entry form and when participating in the race, a participant agrees that his or her personal data (name, surname, age) can be published in written, including electronic form for the purposes of compiling the entry, start and result lists, event news and reviews by the organisers (MTÜ Seiklushunt and EOF) both at the event center as well as on the event web-site and other web pages.
-The organisers will also send a copy of the full final results to the IRF.
+At the time of filling the entry form and when participating in the race, a participant agrees that his or her personal data (name, surname, age) can be published in written, including the electronic form for the purposes of compiling the entry, start and result lists, event news and reviews by the organizers (MTÜ Seiklushunt and EOF) both at the event centre as well as on the event web-site and other web pages.
+The organizers will also send a copy of the full final results to the IRF.

 firstname.lastname@example.org (English, Estonian, Russian)